European refiners could face another decade of pain

 Many refiners will try to delay closure for as long as possible in the hope that competitors will fall victim first and this procrastination process could stall an eventual recovery in margins.

 "It's like running away from a bear.
 You just have to be better or faster than the next guy.
-European utilization rates are low and margins are poor but if one refiner shuts down they bear all the costs, which provides a "windfall" to their neighbor," said Alan Gelder, Principal Analyst for downstream research at energy consultant Wood Mackenzie.
+European utilisation rates are low and margins are poor but if one refiner shuts down they bear all the costs, which provides a "windfall" to their neighbour," said Alan Gelder, Principal Analyst for downstream research at energy consultant Wood Mackenzie.

 MORE CLOSURES